Silent Signs You Could Be Suffering From Post-Traumatic Stress

 There are many effective courses of treatment for PTSD ranging from cognitive behavioural therapy (CBT) and dialectical behavioural therapy to EMDR (Eye Movement Desensitization and Reprocessing) and art therapy.
 Of course, medication can help too.

 Additionally, if you have turned to self-medicating to cope, check out a 12-step recovery program.
 Of course, a holistic approach to finding inner peace, like yoga, exercise, and meditation, are also helpful.
-(Check out the potential health benefits of meditating every day.)
+(Check out the potential health benefits of daily meditation.)